MrRobinOfficial/Guide-UnrealEngine/README.md

 Global functions in Unreal Engine are commonly used for utility functions, helper functions, or functions that operate on data independently of any particular object instance.

-* `IsValid()` - Is used to check if a pointer or object reference is valid.
+* `IsValid()`: Check if a pointer or object reference is valid.
 This is important to avoid accessing or modifying null pointers, which can cause crashes or other unexpected behavior.
-* `IsValidChecked()` - Checks if an object is valid, which means that it is not a nullptr and is not pending kill.
-It is intended for use in low-level code and is faster than `IsValid()`.
-* `IsValidLowLevel()` - Similar to `IsValidChecked()`, but it also performs a runtime check in debug builds to ensure that the object is valid.
-If the check fails, it will trigger an assertion.
+* `Swap()`: Swaps the contents of two `TObjectPtr` objects.
+* `Exchange()`: Exchanges the contents of a `TObjectPtr` with a new object, returning the previous object.
+* `MakeWeakObjectPtr()`: Creates a weak pointer (`TWeakObjectPtr`) from a `TObjectPtr`, allowing for non-owning references to the object.
-* `Cast()` - Is used to attempt to cast an object from one type to another.
+* `Cast()`: Is used to attempt to cast an object from one type to another.
 If the object is not of the specified type, it will return a nullptr.
 If the object is of the specified type or a subclass of it, the function will return a pointer to the object cast to the specified type.
-* `CastChecked()` - Is similar to `Cast()`, but it also performs a runtime check in debug builds to ensure that the object is of the specified type.
+* `CastChecked()`: Is similar to `Cast()`, but it also performs a runtime check in debug builds to ensure that the object is of the specified type.
 If the check fails, it will trigger an assertion.
 This function is useful when you are certain that an object should be of a particular type and want to catch errors early in development.

 ## 🏛️ Libraries